 2. Keep your finger on the pulse.
 The Universe is a dynamic place, what drives and attracts your customer base is destine to change.
 Encourage customer feedback, respond to it, and let your customer base know you hear them.
 Just like any other relationship, when your customers recognize your listening talents, they’re going to know you care, and that translates directly into loyalty.

 3. Be generous.
-Lagniappe is a Louisiana French expression meaning a little something extra.
+Lagniappe is a Louisiana French expression meaning a little something extra and it’s a great brand loyalty strategy.
 Whether it’s via liberal return policies, or promotional campaigns, when businesses overextend themselves to their customers, it makes them feel valued and loyal.
 We encourage our clients to send branded cakes to new and repeat customers as a token of appreciation and to keep their product top of mind.
 Birthday, holiday, and ‘thank you’ gifts are a welcome surprise that shows you view your customers as more than just dollar signs.

 4. Deploy loyalty programs.
 In most cases your customers have other options.
 If all things are equal, offering a reward to repeat customers not only gives them an immediate reason to choose your product, it’s also a great way to show your gratitude for their patronage.
 Once again, this is the perfect opportunity to set your business apart – a number of our clients use our Cake of the Month Club to send their loyal customers an appreciation gift on a recurring schedule.